SAP/alert-notification-node-client/docs/common-objects/region-utils.md

 ### Description

-Platform is an enum representing the environment on which Alert Notification is onboarded.
+Platform is an enum representing the environment on which Alert Notification service is onboarded.

 ### Properties